Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 The first type of degeneration, which is strip breaking, corresponds to the sum $\delta^{\rho}\partial_{K}+ \partial_{K}\delta^{\rho}$.

 The second type of degeneration corresponds to disk bubbles with Maslov index two.
-Since we assume the Condition 1.1 there is no holomorphic disks with non-positive Maslov index.
-In this case disk bubbles on two components of line boundaries cancel with each other by the invariance of one-point open Gromov-Witten invariants.
+Since we assume Condition \ref{condition} there is no holomorphic disks with non-positive Maslov index.
+In this case disk bubbles on two components of line boundaries cancel with each other by the invariance of one-pointed open Gromov-Witten invariants.

-The third type of degenerations are annuls bubbles.
-Note that the moduli spaces of annuli with Lagrangian boundary conditions is one dimension higher than the moduli space of holomorphic disks with the same homotopy class (we use that $S$ is simply connected).
-So the annuli bubble is at least a codimension two phenomenon by the assumption of Condition 1.1.
+The third type of degenerations are annulus bubbles.
+Under Condition \ref{condition}, they have positive Maslov indices and we only need to look at the Maslov two case.
+In this case, they correspond to the mixed type one-pointed open Gromov-Witten invariants defined in Section 4.
+Similar to the invariance of one-pointed open Gromov-Witten invariants, annulus bubbles appear on both sides of line boundaries.
+Hence they cancel in pairs.

 In conclusion the codimension one boundaries of the moduli space are listed in Figure 8.
-Terms (2) and (4) can not happen by various conditions.
-Two terms in (3) cancel with each other.
+Term (2) cannot happen since $L\cap S=\emptyset$.
+Terms in (3) and (4) cancel with each other.
 So the only contribution is $\delta^{\rho}\partial_{K}+ \partial_{K}\delta^{\rho}$, which corresponds to (1) and should be zero as a signed count.
-This completes our proof that $d^{\rho}_{K}$ is a differential modulo $T^{2E}$. \end{proof}
+This completes our proof that $d^{\rho}_{K}$ is a differential modulo $T^{E}$. \end{proof}

-Therefore the operator $d^{\rho}_{K}$ defines a differential modulo $T^{2E}$ and we can talk about the cohomology modulo this energy.
+Therefore the operator $d^{\rho}_{K}$ defines a differential modulo $T^{E}$ and we can talk about the cohomology modulo this energy.
 We write this cohomology as

 In the next subsection we will study how this cohomology behaves with respect to the choice of Hamiltonian $H_{t}$.
 Then we can obtain the desired energy estimate.
-The key point is that how the energy of a holomorphic strip with one interior hole change under a Hamiltonian diffeomorphism.
+The key point is that how the energy of a Floer strip with one interior hole change under a Hamiltonian diffeomorphism.